 Regular testing allows traders to identify and address weaknesses before they lead to costly mistakes.
 This is particularly critical in prop trading, where firms often enforce strict rules around maximum drawdowns and daily loss limits.
 A strategy that works well in trending markets may fail during periods of high volatility or sideways movement.

-To stay ahead, adopt a systematic approach to evaluation: set clear objectives and risk parameters, use reliable technical analysis and AI tools, stress-test strategies on relevant historical data, and regularly review performance metrics.
+To stay ahead, adopt a systematic approach to evaluation: set clear objectives and risk parameters, use reliable technical analysis and AI workflows, test strategies on relevant historical samples, and regularly review performance metrics.
 Monitor changes in market conditions and firm rules, while documenting adjustments and results for future reference.
+If you’re building your process around LuxAlgo workflows, it can help to start with the AI Backtesting Assistant introduction and map your rule-set into a backtester that matches your style.

 Conclusion: Key Takeaways for Traders